alanckeegan/dadjokes/README.md

 ## Yoga Stretch Goals

 * Have a random dad joke appear on app load.
-* After you write your components in traditional React, then rewrite functional components using `Hooks`.
-* Try using `useEffect` instead of the component traditional lifecycle methods.
+* After you write your components in traditional React, then rewrite functional components using `Hooks` (try using `useState` and `useEffect` instead of the component traditional lifecycle and state methods.
 * Give your app some style!